 Concerning the path prediction results, similar errors are obtained with respect to other works.
 However, some measures of accuracy used by other methods provide a vague idea of how well a system works.
-For example, the Mean Euclidean Distance (MED) gives a more intuitive physical interpretation of the predicted pedestrian positions with respect to a groundtruth than the Root Mean Square Error (RMSE).
-Hence, in this thesis, the measure of accuracy chosen for the path evaluation is the MED at different Time To Events (TTEs) since it gives objective information of the path prediction performance.
+For example, the MED gives a more precise physical interpretation of the predicted pedestrian positions with respect to a groundtruth than the RMSE.
+Hence, in this thesis, the measure of accuracy chosen for the path evaluation is the MED at different TTEs since it gives objective information of the path prediction performance.
 The MEDs achieved for walking activities at 0.25, 0.5, 0.75 and 1 second are $33.03\pm43.84$ , $70.87\pm89.69$ , $113.34\pm140.64$ and $159.48\pm196.19$ millimetres respectively.
-For stopping activities, a MED value of $238.01\pm206.93$ millimetres was obtained for a TTE of 1 second and a time horizon of 1 second.
-Finally, for a starting action, the method described in this thesis achieved a MED value of $331.93\pm254.73$ millimetres for a TTE of 0 seconds and a time horizon of 1 second.
+For stopping activities, a MED value of $238.01\pm206.93$ millimetres for a TTE of 1 second and a time horizon of 1 second.
+Finally, for a starting action, the method described in this thesis achieves a MED value of $331.93\pm254.73$ millimetres for a TTE of 0 seconds and a time horizon of 1 second.